Torrent sculpin: Life history

+Conservation status

 C. rhotheus is classified as a level S4 for Idaho state conservation rank.
 S4 stands for a low-risk species that is widespread, but uncommon.
 They have a large habitat range with high distribution.
 Their population levels also remain fairly stable, but they have the potential to decline due to certain threats.

 The before and after effects of debris flow in two different rivers.
 Sculpins were not present within Camp Four Creek.
 The asterisk depicts extreme change in fish density.

 One of those threats is their ability to become stranded.
 This can be due to their dependency on cobble substrates, their willingness to guard their nests despite lowering water levels, and their ability to hide and spawn under interstitial spaces.
 This, combined with the fact that torrent sculpins are poor swimmers, makes them vulnerable to becoming stranded.

 There is varying information about C. rhotheus colonization after debris flow.
 In 1996 in Oregon, there were two debris flows caused by storms.
 The sculpins were found to repopulate the area within 6 years.
 In another study on the same two debris flows, C. rhotheus densities were found to decline by 70% and have a recovery period longer than 5 years.
 In a recent study conducted in 2020, they found that torrent sculpins were extirpated after the debris flow; full re-population could take several years, which was slower than what had been detected in trout.
 Within the same study, it was observed that due to debris flow from heavy storms, the C. rhotheus species was eliminated from two streams at a Washington location.
 This information could indicate that debris flow would impact the population of the C. rhotheus species.